paulnov/stata-tex/README.md

 This operates by replacing beta with starbeta in the template (or vice versa) when generating the output file.
-If you have stars on some other parameter, you will need to customize this.
+If you have stars on some coefficent name other than beta, you will need to create custom templates with and without stars.

 ## EXAMPLE

-Place all stata-tex files in the same folder, including the sample
+Place all stata-tex files in the same folder, including the sample template `treatment_tpl.tex`.  `test.do` provides a complete example using the standard `auto` dataset.
+It creates two output files:
-files: `treatment_tpl.tex` is a sample latex template, and `sample_table.csv` contains data generated with `store_est_tpl`.
-Run the following command:

-    table_from_tpl, t(treatment_tpl.tex) r(sample_table.csv) o(output_table.tex)

-`output_table.tex` should contain a template with data filled in from `sample_table.csv`.
+`output_table.tex` and `output_table_no_stars.tex`.

-## LIMITATIONS
+## LIMITATIONS / KNOWN ISSUES

 - Unlike `outreg`, `estout`, etc., you can't add and remove columns from these tables without modifying the LaTeX template.
 This is an inherent limitation of having a totally customizable table template.

-- If a placeholder appears multiple times in the output file, the first appearance will be used.
-So you need to delete the output file each time you generate data.
-(It would probably be better to use the last appearance, then you could just keep adding to the same estimate data file.
-Someday we will make this change.)
+- If a placeholder appears multiple times in the output file, only the first appearance will be used.
+However, if you are only using `insert_into_file` and `store_est_tpl`, you should not run into this as these programs replace existing lines with the same parameter values (as of 10/30/2018).

+- The templates don't compile themselves, because latex interprets the replacement markers `$$` and `_` as special characters.
+I couldn't find any clean way around this, but let me know if you have a better idea for how to tag replacement strings.

 ## INSTALLING